-D. Determine agency training requirements, and coordinate and evaluate effectiveness of training
+D. Determine agency training requirements, and coordinate and evaluate effectiveness of training to successfully achieve their goals.
+Individual development plans will be created focused on the 3Es of development.

 People are our most valued resource and VIHA will invest in their growth and development through and integrated training approach for employees at all levels (union and non-union).
 The integrated approach will be based on: